symfony/symfony-docs/contributing/documentation/standards.rst

 * **English Dialect**: use the United States English dialect, commonly called `American English`_.
-* **Section titles**: use a variant of the title case, where the first word is always capitalized, and all other words are capitalized, except for the closed-class words (read Wikipedia article about `headings and titles`_).
+* **Section titles**: use a variant of the title case, where the first word is always capitalized and all other words are capitalized, except for the closed-class words (read Wikipedia article about `headings and titles`_).

   E.g.: The Vitamins are in my Fresh California Raisins